Exoscale Compute Quick Start

 STOPPED

-at first and you should see the label change to STARTING
+at first.
+You should see the label change to STARTING

-If you followed along and you attributed the default empty Security Group to your instance, you should by now know that your new server can’t be accessed from outside.
-Having no rules defined, your security group denies all incoming traffic.
+If you followed along and you attributed the default empty security group to your instance, your new server cannot be accessed from outside.
+Your security group has no rules defined, so all incoming traffic will be denied.

-You will access your machine via SSH.
-This means we have to make sure that inbound traffic is allowed on port 22.
+You will access your instance via SSH.
+To access via SSH, we have to make sure that inbound traffic is allowed on port 22.

 default

 rules of the group are listed.
-You’ll also see the list of instances your group
+You will also see the list of instances your group

 is attached to.

-Upper right you’ll find commands to either choose a template (a shortcut to add the most common rules) or add your own configured rule.
-We’ll choose the SSH template in this case, which will create a new rule with the following underlying settings:
+In the upper right header, you will find buttons to either choose a template (a shortcut to add the most common rules) or add your own configured rule.
+Choose the SSH template.
+We will create a new rule with the following settings:

 - Type: inbound